 By integrating with an electronic solution, you can identify the specific health plan the patient is enrolled in and therefore determine provider participation status.
 You’ll also identify the patient’s out-of-pocket expenses, such as the remaining deductible prior to treatment.
 This enables you to leverage these responses to collect the patient's copay or deductible at the time of the appointment and in doing so, eliminate lag time in patient collections as well as prevent those dreadful denials.

-In all three scenarios, enlisting experts to help guide you through the credentialing, fee schedule negotiation, and eligibility processes as well as help identify key factors and trends is essential to seeing your revenue maximized.
-Here at pMD, our expert team provides you with the services and experience you need so you don’t have to navigate all this on your own.
+In each of the scenarios above, enlisting experts to help guide you through the credentialing, fee schedule negotiation, and eligibility processes, as well as help identify key factors and trends, is essential to seeing your revenue maximized.
+Here at pMD, our expert team provides you with the revenue cycle management services, tools and experience you need so you don’t have to navigate all this on your own.
 We offer free consultations and would be happy to evaluate your financial analytics to help maximize revenue for your practice!